wp-plugins/the-social-links/readme.txt

 == Screenshots ==

-1. 1.
-Settings Page
+1. Settings Page
-2. 2.
-Default Social Links
+2. Default Social Links

 == Changelog ==
+= 0.9.0.1 =
+* Changed the way the widget is registered.

 = 0.9 =
 * Recreated the plugin from the ground up
 * Added support for font based icons
 * Removed extra social networks
+* Ability to order the social networks

 = 0.4.2.2 =
 * Added YouVersion correctly.